The Best Local Islands in the Maldives

 Aerial view of Fulhadhoo best local Maldive island

 The best things about Fulhadhoo are its remoteness, solitude, cultural authenticity, and beach.
 There are only about 200 residents on the island.
-The 1.5 hour long speed boat ride plus a 15 minute dinghy boat ride from Goidhoo (more populated) ensure this is not a touristy island.
-There are around half a dozen guesthouses, like one or two restaurants (if you can even call them that), and one convenience store.
+The 1.5 hour long speed boat ride plus a 15 minute dinghy boat ride from Goidhoo (more populated) ensure this is not a very touristy island.
+There are probably less than a dozen hotels and guesthouses, a less than a handful of restaurants, and a couple convenience stores.
 Over three days, we saw maybe half a dozen other guests (at most) on the island.
+However I know the island has grown and developed its tourism since my visit so I expect it will be busier now.

 Fulhadhoo Local Street